 Information on the registration procedure and its costs is available at:

-The current versions of the Civil Code and other legislation referred to above can be consulted, in Portuguese, via the following link:
+The current versions of the Portuguese Civil Code and other laws indicated above can be consulted in Portuguese at

-The information contained in this factsheet is of a general nature and is not exhaustive.
-It is not binding on the contact point, the European Judicial Network in civil and commercial matters, the courts or any other persons.
-The current version of the applicable legislation should always be consulted.
-The information provided here is not a substitute for legal advice from a legal professional.
+This factsheet contains general information; it is not exhaustive and has no binding effect on the Contact Point, the European Judicial Network in Civil and Commercial Matters, the Courts or any other user.
+The most up-to-date version of the applicable law must always be consulted.
+This information is not a substitute for taking legal advice from a legal professional.